• Skip to primary navigation

 Ingredient Notes

-• Raspberries—you can use fresh or frozen raspberries for this recipe, however, frozen berries will hold their structure better and not squish as easily when stirring.
+• Raspberries—You can use fresh or frozen raspberries for this recipe, however, frozen berries will hold their structure better and not squish as easily when stirring.
 If using frozen, keep them in the freezer until it’s time to add them to the muffin batter.

 Ingredient Substitutions

-• Lemon—orange zest is a beautiful substitute for lemon and I actually think lime zest could be great too.
+• Lemon—Orange zest is a beautiful substitute for lemon and I actually think lime zest could be great too.

-• Vegetable Oil—you can substitute any neutral-flavored oil.
+• Vegetable Oil—You can substitute any neutral-flavored oil.
 Canola or peanut oil would be fine.

 Use the JUMP TO RECIPE button at the top of this post, or scroll to the bottom of the post, to see the PRINTABLE recipe card with ingredient measurements and complete instructions.